How Much Does a Pilot Make a Year?

 5. Flying for a Major Airline

 Pilots can also fly overtime and earn thousands more.
-They are limited to 100 hours in a 28-day period and 1,000 hours of overtime a year.
+They are limited to 100 hours in a calendar month and 1,000 hours in a year.
 However, most pilots fly at least 70 hours a month.
 The combination of a high salary and overtime pay as well can be a path to building one’s net worth.

 Other perks associated with being an airline pilot if you work for a large airline are visiting different parts of the world where hotels and meals are paid for.
 As a representative of a major airline, pilots receive a per-diem expense allowance when they are working.